ESSAY COMPETITION

 Who can take part?

-The competition is open to students who are currently enrolled in a postgraduate degree program (Master or Doctoral) in any discipline (or who wrote their submission in 2024 while enrolled in such a program that they have now completed).
+The competition is open to students who are currently enrolled in a postgraduate degree program (Master or Doctoral) in any discipline (or who wrote their submission in the competition year while enrolled in such a program that they have now completed).
 Graduates in one discipline studying for a first degree in a different discipline (such as a Juris Doctor) are not eligible.
 Previous winners of the competition are also ineligible.

 Submission process and deadline